russelljohnson95/MSM_Modeling_and_MCMC/README.md

 * **arm16_pert4_:** Reference data for the MCMC analysis.

-TODO: Not included (right now) are the sample data from the MCMC run for this project - the file size is too big for GitHub...
+Not included (right now) are the sample data from the MCMC run for this project